Taiwing/docs.lnmarkets.com/description.md

 }
 ```

+## Examples

-Here is an example about how to do it in Javascript:
+Here is an example on how to do a request to LN Markets :

 ```JS
 const Websocket = require('ws')